The Seven

 The Wreck of the Gamma

 A freighter that sank onshore near George Town.
 Lying in 20ft of water, a portion of the wreck protrudes out of the water.
-An abundance of young fish, sponges, and shallow coral formations
+An abundance of young fish, sponges, and shallow coral

-Return from Cayman Islands scuba diving to home page
+Return from Cayman Islands Scuba Diving to home page